Anne Rice: San Francisco and Berkeley

 Graduating from Richardson High in 1959, Rice completed her first year at Texas Woman's University in Denton and transferred to North Texas State College for her second year.
 She dropped out when she ran out of money and was unable to find employment.
 Soon after, she moved to San Francisco and stayed with the family of a friend until she found work as an insurance claims processor.
 She persuaded her former roommate from Texas Woman's University, Ginny Mathis, to join her, and they found an apartment in the Haight-Ashbury district.
 Mathis acquired a job at the same insurance company as Rice.
 Soon after, they began taking night courses at University of San Francisco, an all-male Jesuit school that allowed women to take classes at night.
 For Easter vacation Anne returned home to Texas, rekindling her relationship with Stan Rice.
-After her return to San Francisco, Stan Rice came for a week-long visit during the summer break.
-He returned to Texas, Rice moved back in with the Percys, and Mathis left San Francisco in August to enroll in a nursing program in Oklahoma.
-Some time later, Anne received a special delivery letter from Stan Rice asking her to marry him.
-They married on October 14, 1961, in Denton, Texas, soon after she turned twenty years old, and when he was just weeks from his nineteenth birthday.
+They married on October 14, 1961, in Denton, Texas, soon after she turned 20 years old, and when he was just weeks from his 19th birthday.